mauriciopersico/todojava/README.md

 Before starting your server, you have to run createtables.sql file (it is inside sql folder) on MySQL.

-Copy the spring-hibernate-template.war from target folder to the location you deploy web applications in Tomcat (default folder is "$CATALINA_BASE/webapps").
+Copy the spring-hibernate-template.war from *target* folder to the location you deploy web applications in Tomcat (default folder is *$CATALINA_BASE/webapps*).
 Start tomcat server on windos:

     %CATALINA_HOME%\bin\startup